-I’m not necessarily as anti-sugar as a lot of people, and don’t really believe that people need to cut out all sugar.
+I’m not necessarily as anti-sugar as a lot of people and don’t really believe that people need to cut out all sugar.

 I certainly still have sugar in my diet (I’m particularly partial to ice cream at this time of the year…in fact, for all the year!).

-So, while you don’t need to cut it all out necessarily, if you do want to keep your inflammation as low as possible, a diet full of sweet, fizzy drinks, desserts and chocolates might not be the best plan.
+So, while you don’t need to cut it all out necessarily if you do want to keep your inflammation as low as possible, a diet full of sweet, fizzy drinks, desserts and chocolates might not be the best plan.

-The omega 3 fats found in oily fish have been shown to beneficial at helping to reduce inflammation levels.
+The omega 3 fats found in oily fish have been shown to beneficial in helping to reduce inflammation levels.
 The types of fish to be looking for are things such as sardines, wild salmon and mackerel.